 For cases in which age-depth models do not agree with each other, e.g., "Inconsistent sequence" case study (CS2), we have built in the option of importing data from measured sediment properties, also known as proxies.
-Because of compositional and density variations of deposits, changes in sedimentation rates imply changes in the deposition of proxies (Baud et al., 2021; Biskaborn et al., 2021; Vyse et al., 2021).
+Because of compositional and density variations in deposits, changes in sedimentation rates imply changes in the deposition of proxies (Baud et al., 2021; Biskaborn et al., 2021; Vyse et al., 2021).
 By including appropriate, independent proxy data on lithological changes within the sediment core, we can weight each model based on its performance to represent these variations in sedimentation rate.
-Users should provide the independent sediment proxy data as file with two columns, namely "compositedepth" which should be the measurement depths (as mid-point centimeter below sediment surface), and "value" representing the values of the proxy.
-This simplification makes it possible to import different available proxies or statistical representations of proxy data, i.e., results from ordination techniques (PCA, MDS, etc.), into the optimization process and to visualize the behavior of the age-depth models in comparison to these proxies.
+Users should provide the independent sediment proxy data as a file with two columns, namely "compositedepth", which should be the measurement depths (as mid-point centimeter below sediment surface), and "value", representing the values of the proxy.
+This simplification makes it possible to import different available proxies or statistical representations of proxy data, i.e., results from ordination techniques (PCA, MDS, etc.), into the